 Cons:

-- Outside mounts can be more difficult to measure and to get the right fit.
+• Outside mounts can be more difficult to measure and to get the right fit.

 Inside mounts are easy to measure due to clearly defined boundaries of where your window treatments will go.
 But with outside mounts, there are no boundaries—just blank wall space.
-It’s important to know the exact size of the window treatments you want before ordering outside mounted blinds or shades in order to avoid ending up with coverings that are too small or too large.
+It's important to know the exact size of the window treatments you want before ordering outside mounted blinds or shades to avoid ending up with coverings that are too small or too large.

-- Outside mounts can be more difficult to install depending on the mounting surface.
+• Outside mounts can be more difficult to install depending on the mounting surface.

 Installing inside mounts is a relatively straightforward and uniform process—especially when it comes to attaching the headrail to the top of the window frame.
 Installing outside mounts can range from easy to tricky depending on the surface where you will mount the headrail.
-Before deciding on using outside mounts for your window coverings, check to make sure that you won’t have any issues adhering the headrail.
+Before deciding on using outside mounts for your window coverings, check to make sure that you won't have any issues attaching the headrail.